 IronNet’s proprietary analytics enable this customer to stay ahead of attackers’ ever-changing tactics, techniques, and procedures.
 By using IronDefense to identify malicious or suspicious activity on its network, this company can spot abnormal activity such as credential phishing attacks, DNS tunneling, and sudden or large data loss.

-Relying on IronNet as a strategic partner as it begins its journey to the cloud, this premier institution can contain risk and protect its well-known Fortune 500 reputation.
-Each month, IronNet threat detection ingests approximately 1 million flows of data, with 21,000 alerts detected, 50 high-severity alerts created, and 18 actionable findings as a result of IronNet threat investigation and analysis.
+Relying on IronNet as a strategic partner as it expands East/West coverage and begins its journey to the cloud, this premier institution can contain risk and protect its well-known Fortune 500 reputation.
+Each month, IronNet threat detection ingests ~1M flows of data, with 21K alerts detected, 50 high-severity alerts created, and 18 actionable findings as a result of IronNet threat investigation and analysis.